 Elections, as currently practiced, have inefficiencies most obviously in their financial cost.
 They involve the construction of special purpose enterprises that are active for periods of mere days in intervals that are years apart.
 The enterprise requires the hiring of personnel, the printing of documents, the deployment of election apparatus, the provision of security, and a myriad of other expenses.
 The chaos of this period gives many opportunities for fraud.
 After all the effort, the enterprise is mostly dismantled after every election only to be rebuilt for the next.
 Often an unexpected exigency, a death or vote of no confidence for example, will require reconstruction of the entire enterprise as an unplanned-for expense.

-It can be argued, however, that a fixed term, though inefficient in terms of reflecting the will of the governed is efficient in terms of governance in that the representative is freed to support unpopular but necessary actions in his/her duties.
-Some would argue that no unpopular action should ever be taken by government in true democracy.
-This presupposes that the electorate is as fully informed on any issues as any single member of the government.
+It can be argued, however, that a fixed term, though inefficient in terms of reflecting the on-going will of the governed, is nevertheless efficient in terms of governance in that representatives are freed to support unpopular but necessary actions in their duties.
+Some might argue that no unpopular action should ever be taken by government in a true democracy; this presupposes that the electorate is as fully informed on any issues as any single member of the government.
 Clearly today this is not possible above the most local of levels, and democratic governments are universally representative; the electorate elects representatives to govern in their stead, balancing efficiencies of representation against efficiencies of governance.
 The representative assumes the responsibility of becoming fully informed on the issues and acting accordingly.

 Inefficiencies may even be built in at the start.
 Efficiencies of representation and governance are only one of the motives to the founding of a democratic government.
 The principal and necessary motive of the founders is to win sufficient wide-spread support to establish the government in the first place and compromises are inevitable.
 The U.S. Constitution, for example, to mollify states that considered themselves independent nations, established the Senate to be a body intentionally misrepresentative of the majority will of the electorate, the result being that today a resident of the smallest state approaches four times the proportionate representation of the resident of the largest.
-Wyoming with a 2010 population of 568,300 and three congressional representatives (1 rep, 2 senators) has 5.28E-6 representatives per person whereas California with a population of 37,341,989 and 55 congressional representatives (53 reps, 2 senators) has 1.47E-6 representatives per person, a ratio of 3.59 to 1.
 With super-majority requirements in the Senate, the advantage of the small state resident is further amplified when the small state is negative on an issue where the large state is positive.

 It is argued that the current structure of the U. S. Senate and its super-majority rules protects the rights of the minority against the otherwise unlimited power of the majority.
 Of course, this is only possible when the minority and majority divide geographically such that the minority is the majority in some states.
 Otherwise the minority is totally unrepresented, a serious inefficiency by our definition.
-Further, can a system that decides a proposition in favor of a mildly supportive 51% majority against a strongly unsupportive 49% minority said to be truly representative?
+And, on the issue of referenda, can a system that decides a proposition in favor of a mildly supportive 51% majority against a strongly unsupportive 49% minority said to be truly representative?

 All of the inefficiencies described so far arise even when all participants are well-intentioned supporters of efficient representation and governance.
 When some participants are otherwise intentioned, they can game the current systems or even perpetrate fraud to introduce even more serious inefficiencies to representation and/or governance.